AdamBoley/Project-Beergate/README.md

 500 error testing - does 500 page display?
 I was unable to find a way of deliberately triggering a 500 error.
 However, one of my goals was to automatically add an upvote to a review when it is submitted.
 I tried this with `user_review_form.instance.author = request.user` added to AddReview's `if user_review_form.is_valid()` block.
 When I filled out and submitted the form, a 500 error triggered, rendering the 500.html template.
 This is a somewhat roundabout way of tiggering a 500 error, but a valid one for testing purposes.

+Are unregistered users unable to edit and delete reviews?

+Are registered users unable to edit and delete reviews that do not belong to them?

 ## Validation testing